Tramore Athletic F.C.: History

 Tramore Athletic F.C. was formed in 1948 following a split within Evergreen United.
-This split resulted in the majority of the youth players breaking away from Evergreen to form Tramore Athletic.
-The club was founded following a meeting at the O'Connell's Corner House Pub in Turners Cross.
-Its founding members came from Turners Cross, Douglas and Blackrock and as a result it took its name from the Tramore River which passed through the three communities.
-The club started out as a schoolboy club and shortly after its formation, Tramore Athletic became founding members of the Cork Schoolboys League.
+This resulted in the club's youth players breaking away from Evergreen to form Tramore Athletic.
+The club was founded during a meeting at O'Connell's Corner House Pub in Turners Cross.
+The founding members came from Turners Cross, Douglas and Blackrock so decided to name the club after the Tramore River which passes through the three communities.

+Having started out as a schoolboy club, Tramore Athletic became founding members of the Cork Schoolboys League shortly after the club's formation.
 They won their first ever trophy in 1954 after winning an under–14 league title.
 Tramore Athletic also joined the Cork Athletic Union League and in 1956–57 and 1957–58 won the league's third level and second level division titles in successive seasons.
 1957–58 also saw the club come to national prominence for the first time when they won the FAI Youth Cup after defeating Johnville 2–0 in the final at Turners Cross.
-Encouraged by this national success Tramore Athletic entered a team in the Munster Senior League for the first time in 1959.
+Encouraged by this national success, Tramore Athletic entered a team in the Munster Senior League for the first time in 1959.

 Over subsequent decades Tramore Athletic has several successes at both provincial and national levels, winning four Munster Senior League Senior Premier Division titles and contesting seven FAI Intermediate Cup finals.
 They also won the FAI Youth Cup on two further occasions.
 Dave Barry and Kieran O'Regan both featured in the side which beat Home Farm in 1979–80.
 O'Regan also scored in the 3–0 win over Athlone Town in 1981–82.
 In addition to competing in the FAI Youth Cup and FAI Intermediate Cup, Tramore Athletic have also occasionally competed in the FAI Cup.

+Tramore Athletic made it to the final of the 1987–88 FAI Intermediate Cup against Fanad United in Dalymount Park.
+The club also made it to the last sixteen of the FAI Cup the same season, beating Avondale United.